 CPDG considers for admission applicants who possess the academic and professional promise necessary for development as outstanding members of the pharmacy profession.
 The CPDG admissions environment is selective; approximately 600 applications were received in 2020.

 Applications received on or before the application deadline are reviewed to determine applicant eligibility for an on-campus interview.
-Within its competitive admissions framework, CCP uses multiple criteria to select the most qualified candidates.
+Within its competitive admissions framework, CPDG uses multiple criteria to select the most qualified candidates.
 Cumulative grade point average (GPA), science GPA, letters of recommendation, written communication skills, verbal communication skills, health care experience, knowledge of the profession, and motivation for choosing pharmacy careers are considered when reviewing an applicant's file.

 Admission Requirements for the Pharm.D.
 Program

 Students seeking admission to CPDG must submit the following documented evidence:

 - Completion of 62 semester hours or 90 quarter hours of non-remedial, prerequisite coursework from regionally accredited U.S. colleges or universities, or recognized postsecondary Canadian institutions that use English as its primary language of instruction and documentation

 - Preferred minimum cumulative GPA and science GPA of 2.50 on a 4.00 scale

 - Grades of "C" or better for prerequisite courses (grades of C- are not acceptable)